jessepav/lacygoill-wiki-backup/awk/awk.md

     Beth    4.00   0~
     Dan     3.75   0~

-This shows that you can omit the action in a pattern-action statement.
-The default action is `print`.

 ### the names of all the employees?

     $ awk '{ print $1 }' /tmp/emp.data